-As a management consultant I apply a thoroughly professional approach based in economics, finance and data science.
-As a quantitatively trained financial economist, I use a variety of sound valuation methods, corporate finance models, forecasting tools and economic impact analysis for my recommendations, and I apply the standards and ethical guidelines of the Chartered Financial Analyst Institute.
-My work is always supported by rich factual data, analyzed with advanced econometric, forecasting or predictive analytics tools, including machine learning.
+Daniel Antal is an experienced management consultant who applies a thoroughly professional approach based in economics, finance and data science in his practice.
+As a quantitatively trained financial economist, he uses a variety of sound valuation methods, corporate finance models, forecasting tools and economic impact analysis for my recommendations, and applies the standards and ethical guidelines of the Chartered Financial Analyst Institute.
+He is the author of several R packages, some of which are released on CRAN.

 M.Sc.
 Economics (Actuary Science & Applied Operational Research), 2001